openscilab/reserver/README.md

 ```console
 reserver --name sample_name1 sample_name2 --token=PYPI_TOKEN
 ```
-You can customize package parameters (listed below) by passing considered params as JSON file to reserver.
+You can customize package parameters (listed below) by passing considered params as JSON file(s).

 Customizable package parameters are: (default value is written in front of them)
 - description: `This name has been reserved using Reserver`